 Phoenix Bicycle Accident Lawyers

-Rising fuel costs and growing eco-consciousness mean that bicycles are a more popular mode of transportation than ever.
-But increasing numbers of bikes on the roads mean increasing numbers of collisions - events that may lead to injury, disfigurement, and death.
+Rising fuel costs and a growing eco-consciousness in our country mean that bicycles are a more popular mode of transportation than ever.
+But increasing numbers of bikes on Arizona roads mean increasing numbers of collisions - events that may lead to injury, disfigurement, and death.

-Bicycle accidents take place on all kinds of roads, in all types of weather, under all types of conditions.
-However, some conditions are more dangerous than others.
+Bicycle accidents take place on all kinds of roads, in all types of weather, and under various conditions.
 Generally, intersections are the most dangerous place for cyclists, who can be struck by a vehicle that disregards the cyclist's right-of-way or refuses to yield.
-Merging, turning, and stopping are all risky actions for cyclists, who are no match for the weight or speed of passenger vehicles.

-At Breyer Law Offices, P.C., our bike accident lawyers in Phoenix have handled many cases for injured bicyclists, earning a long list of favorable verdicts and settlements on our clients' behalf.
-We understand the legal system and can give you the support you seek while helping you receive compensation for your injuries.
+At The Husband & Wife Law Team, our personal injury lawyers in Phoenix have handled many cases for injured bicyclists, earning a long list of favorable verdicts and settlements on their behalf.
+We understand the legal system and can give you the support you seek.
+Contact our team at (602) 457-6222 to schedule a free consultation.

 Phoenix Bike Accident Client Testimonial

-As a cyclist, you hope that motorists will always pay attention to you, but they don't.
-Although there are efforts out in the community to change that, you've got to be ready for the harsh reality that your physical safety is at risk every time you get on a bicycle.
-Drivers, of course, are not the only problem out on the road.
-Lack of signage, road shoulders, and bike lanes all contribute to serious accidents involving bicyclists.
-However, driver inattention is still the most common precursor to the collisions that injure bicycle riders.
+As a cyclist, you hoped that motorists would always pay attention to you, but they didn’t.
+Drivers are not the only problem out on the road, however.
+The lack of signage, road shoulders, and bike lanes all contribute to serious accidents involving bicyclists.

-Some common examples of driver negligence or wrongdoing that lead to bicycle accidents include:
+Some examples of driver negligence or wrongdoing that The Husband & Wife Law Team has seen include: